 Individual Country Requirements: You may need a specific driving permit, a road permit, or both.
 An international driver's permit may suffice for driving.
 It may be obtained from your local automobile association.
-On some programs, you might not be permitted to drive a car.
+In some programs, you might not be permitted to drive a car.

 - Insurance: Does your car insurance cover you abroad?
-The U.S. Department of State recommends that you purchase car insurance equivalent to what you carry in the U.S. - Safety: You are 4-18 times more likely to die in a motor vehicle in a foreign country than you are in the U.S. depending on the country.
+The U.S. Department of State recommends that you purchase car insurance equivalent to what you carry in the U.S. - Safety: You are 4-18 times more likely to die in a motor vehicle in a foreign country than you are in the U.S., depending on the country.
 Wear seat belts!
-Wear helmets (motorcycles, mopeds)!
-It is recommended that you do not drive while abroad.
+Wear helmets on motorcycles or mopeds!
+We recommend that you do not drive while abroad.
 However, should you rent a car, choose one that weighs 3000 pounds or more.
-A lighter car puts you more at-risk.
+A lighter car puts you more at risk.
 Be sure the car is in good shape.
 Try to avoid driving at night.
-Remember that other countries may not have the Emergency Medical Services systems we have in the U.S. - Theft: Keep windows closed to prevent thieves from reaching in and snatching objects while you are stalled in traffic.
-An air conditioned car is, therefore, a good idea.
-Always lock the car.
+Remember that other countries may not have the Emergency Medical Services systems we have in the U.S.